xiangz-108/be434-spring-2023/docs/setup5_venv.md

 ![2venv](./images/2_venv_select_python_version.png "Selecting a venv python version")

-### Step 2: Install the Python packages we need for this class.
+### Step 2: Install the Python modules we need for this class.

-Once you have created your vitual environment, you can install Python packages in that environment.
-In Python, packages are how you obtain any number of useful code libraries.
-For example, in this class we will use several packages that will help us to test, debug and format code.
-These are all contained in the requirement.txt file in the docs directory in the Github repository.
+Once you have created your vitual environment, you can install Python modules in that environment.
+In Python, modules are how you obtain any number of useful code libraries.
+For example, in this class we will use several modules that will help us to test, debug and format code.
+These are all contained in the requirement.txt file in the docs directory in the be434-spring-2023 Github repository.

 First we need to open a terminal window in VS Code:
 ![3venv](./images/vscode_open_terminal.png "Opening a terminal in VS Code")